Constantine (film): Production

 The character of John Constantine was introduced by comic book writer/creator Alan Moore in The Saga of Swamp Thing #37, released in June 1985.
 In 1988, the character was given his own comic book series, Hellblazer, published by DC Comics.

 Producer Lauren Shuler Donner began developing the film in 1997.
 Paul Hunter was attached to direct in 1999, and he was replaced by Tarsem Singh in 2001.
 Warner Bros. hoped to begin filming in 2002 with Nicolas Cage in the lead role, but Singh dropped out, resulting in opposing lawsuits filed by himself and Warner Bros.
 He was replaced by first-time director Francis Lawrence, previously known for his commercials and music videos.
 Keanu Reeves became attached to the film in 2002.
+Principal photography of the film occurred from October 9, 2003 to February 14, 2004.

 Constantine incorporated some elements of Garth Ennis's "Dangerous Habits" story arc from the comic (issues #41–46), and others, such as the inclusion of Papa Midnite, from the Original Sins trade paperback.
 The film's title was changed from Hellblazer to Constantine to avoid confusion with the film series Hellraiser.
 In fact, the comic series was originally going to be titled Hellraiser, but was also retitled to avoid confusion with the first Hellraiser (1987) film, which was released a year before the debut of Hellblazer.Alan Moore, the original creator of John Constantine, was disappointed by the previous adaptations of his comics From Hell and The League of Extraordinary Gentlemen, and refused to be credited or associated with the film, asking that his royalties be distributed among the other creators of the character.